opcivy/opcivy/README.md

 ### 💻 Languages

-HTML, CSS, JS, JQuery, Python, Rust, Lua
+HTML, CSS, JS, , Python

 ### 📃 Projects

-None at the moment.
+none at the moment :3